Khoy City

 Budget accommodation and an active overland route make Khoy a practical stop for overland travellers heading to Turkey or other parts of northwest Iran.
 Expect basic services and strong local hospitality.

-Top Things to Do in Khoy
+Best Things to Do in Khoy#

-Best Time to Visit Khoy #
+Best Time to Visit Khoy#

 Visit Khoy in spring (March-May) or early autumn for mild temperatures, blossoming hills, and pleasant walking weather.
 Winters are cold and snowy while summers turn hot and dry, so avoid peak summer if you dislike heat.